Sinn Fein leadership rules out White House visit

 Sinn Fein’s leadership will not attend an event at the White House in “a principled stance against the threat of mass expulsion of the Palestinian people from Gaza”.

-The party’s president Mary Lou McDonald and Northern Ireland First Minister Michelle O’Neill, Sinn Fein vice president, made the announcement on Friday.
+The party’s president Mary Lou McDonald and Northern Ireland First Minister Michelle O’Neill, Sinn Fein’s vice president, made the announcement on Friday.

 She added: “There is also an onus on us to speak honestly and to act when we believe a US administration is wrong, catastrophically so in the case of Palestine.

-“I’ve thought deeply about this issue in recent days, and listen to many voices inside and outside of Sinn Fein.
+“I’ve thought deeply about this issue in recent days, and listened to many voices inside and outside of Sinn Fein.

 “I’ve made the decision not to attend the event in the White House this year as a principled stance against the call for the mass expulsion of the Palestinian people from Gaza, something which I believe demands serious dissent and objection.”